grodansparadis/vscp-doc-spec/vscp_websocket.md

 Note that there is a semicolon between filter and mask information and commas between parts of each filter and mask.

-#### Send event :id=ws1-send-event
+#### Send event:id=ws1-send-event

-The same format is used to send events as they are received.
+The same string format is used to send events as receiving events.

  | 'E';head,vscp_class,vscp_type,obid,datetime,timestamp,GUID,data |
  | :--------------------------------------------------------------- |